things-to-do

 This truly feels like a local hidden gem.
 If you go, be respectful.
 We saw people barbecuing directly on the beach, not in the designated area, and you know what?
 That's fine by me.
 The same goes for kids cliff-diving off the rock.
 Don't go if you're going to kick up a fuss.

-Technically, it’s part of the Los Baños del Carmen–La Araña stretch, but it’s separated by a rocky headland and a coastal walkway that makes getting there feel like a mini-adventure.
+Technically, it's part of the Los Baños del Carmen to La Araña stretch, but it's separated by a rocky headland and a coastal walkway that makes getting there feel like a mini-adventure.

-You won’t stumble upon this beach accidentally.
-It’s not visible from the main road, it's past the cement factory, and there’s no flashy signage.
+You won't stumble upon this beach accidentally.
+It's not visible from the main road, there's no flashy signage, and the cement factory nearby doesn't exactly scream "paradise ahead."

 What Makes Peñón del Cuervo So Special?